ejfree/Horseshoe/npcs/nobility/duchy-virelle-southfens.md

 - Shadow economy: sanctioned smuggling in “gray lanes” to keep coin moving.
 - Strategic asset: Tide‑Lock Consortium that can stall or surge river traffic.

+## Aetherite Holdings
+- Splinter: Floodward Splinter (Confirmed).
+Brought to the Floodward Tower during cyclone season to fortify levees and calm waters for evacuations; guarded by masked guild marshals and Church witnesses.
+- Shard: None confirmed.
+A jeweled festival lamp touted as a “river shard” is a famed decoy built from inert lattice.

+## Military
+- Canal Guard: spear‑and‑gondola troops expert in urban amphibious combat.
+- The Lantern Watch: elite night operatives with signal codes and quiet blades.
+- Storm Brigantines: shallow‑draft ships that can outrun coastal squalls.

+## Diplomacy and Tensions
+- Longstanding rivalry with Brinemark over privateering boundaries and port fees.
+- Bristles at Evermead inspections; accuses Highspire of “weighing down joy with ledgers.”
+- Courted by Larksong patrons; buys Ironholt iron to armor its floodgates.

+## Reunification Stance
+- Opposed unless a charter guarantees guild freedoms and festival rights.
+Would rather lead a mercantile compact than bow to a crown.

+## Adventure Hooks
+- Mask of the Flood King: a legendary festival mask goes missing days before the Lantern Parade.
+- Gray Lane Ledger: a smuggling route map surfaces; three guilds and a priesthood want it first.
+- The Ninth Bell: flood sirens ring in a clear sky — sabotage or omen?